I often get asked how long I’ve been doing this-

 I often design or create a pattern when I can’t find something to suit my needs.
 I've made rope bags, crampon and GPS cases, you name it.
 Quilted, hand dyed, block printed - I’ve explored a lot.

 When I moved off grid and into the yurt, I wasn’t going to let that slow me down.
-I learned to use a treadle sewing machine - a tool I have found to be perfect for intentional slow slowing.
+I learned to use a treadle sewing machine - a tool I have found to be perfect for intentional slow slewing.

 Which lands me here making bike bags, chalk bags, slings, zipper pouches, and an ever growing assortment of pieces.